alexfrappier/cancyber_zeek/README.md

     `@load packages`

-    Tip: `nano /usr/local/Cellar/zeek/3.1.1/share/zeek/site/local.zeek` is a common and easy editor to edit a text file. _Control-x_, then _y_, to exit and save.
+    Tip: `sudo nano /usr/local/Cellar/zeek/3.1.1/share/zeek/site/local.zeek` is a common and easy editor to edit a text file. _Control-x_, then _y_, to exit and save.

 4. Get and Install cancyber_zeek.bundle package: